 Daily brushing or feeding suitable food which removes plaque from the teeth as well as an annual veterinary examination which will include a thorough oral examination and where necessary, a veterinary scale and polish.

-It is not always easy for pet owners to notice signs of dental pain in cats as they are expert at hiding pain.
+It is not always easy for pet owners to notice signs of dental pain in cats as they are experts at hiding pain.
 Even cats who are in pain may continue to eat as normal, which highlights the importance of regular oral check-ups and treatment where necessary.

 How often should I replace my cat’s toothbrush?